 IT’S A TEAM GAME…

 When we first embarked on this journey to create the world’s first travel organisation to solely focus on the low seasons, we quickly realised that such an undertaking could only be accomplished with the help and support of similar thinking partner organisations.
-We are truly proud to be working with two of the most innovative, exciting and trusted organisations in the travel industry today.
+We are truly proud to be working with some of the most innovative, exciting and trusted organisations in the travel industry today.

 When we first mentioned our hopes of disrupting the global travel industry to Olivier Jager, the Founder and CEO of ForwardKeys, he offered to help us immediately.
 We knew that we needed to understand when the global demand and arrivals into tourism destinations were at their lowest and ForwardKeys are the natural and perfect partner for this type of data.